 ×

-Home / Blog / Family Law / Do I need a prenuptial agreement?
+Home / Blog / Do I Need A Prenuptial Agreement?
+(2025)

 Prenuptial agreements have had a bad reputation over the years, but the truth is that they are a smart choice for many Louisiana residents who are getting married.
+National reports show that divorce has become less common over the past ten years, with fewer couples ending their marriages compared to before.

 Ultimately, prenups are not intended to prepare for a divorce, they are intended to offer both parties protection in case a divorce should occur.